bokeh/bokeh/sphinx/source/docs/first_steps/installation.rst

         pip install bokeh

     .. note::
-        On some systems, pip will display an error message about the wheel package when installing tornado.
+        On some systems, pip displays an error message about the wheel package when installing tornado.
 This is a `known issue
         <https://github.com/tornadoweb/tornado/issues/1602#issuecomment-163472168>`_,
         you can usually ignore the error.